More Tobacco Companies Going Public Overseas, New IRRC Directory Finds

 More government privatizations of tobacco firms are underway or are in the works in Bulgaria, Egypt, Italy, Morocco, Romania, Taiwan and Turkey.
 Even China’s government tobacco monopoly is entertaining joint venture bids with private companies to manufacture cigarettes in the world’s largest cigarette market.

+“When it comes to cigarettes, free trade and public health are on a collision course,” says Doug Cogan, director of IRRC’s Tobacco Information Service.
+“Casualties are going to mount as private companies build their global distribution channels.”
 According to the World Health Organization, smoking-related deaths are on a path to reach 10 million annually by 2030, compared to 4 million this year.
 “Nothing is likely to change this projection as long as cigarettes are such a great source of tax revenue for governments—and of profits for investors,” Cogan predicts.

 IRRC’s Tobacco Information Service tracks institutional tobacco investment policies as well as developments in the global tobacco industry.
 Cogan says momentum for tobacco divestment has stalled in the United States, one year after California’s two largest employee pension funds and four state university systems adopted tobacco investment bans.
 In June, trustees of the Florida State Retirement Trust Fund reversed a four year-old policy and reinvested in tobacco stocks, marking the first time fund trustees had ordered such a shift.